router-resources/Voyager-2-Cookbook/README.md

    }
    ```

-3. Call the `getQuote` Function: Use this function to request a quote by passing appropriate parameters.
+3. Call the `getQuote` Function: Use this function to request a quote by passing appropriate parameters.In this repository , this function is called using a a button.

    ```javascript
    // Example usage: